 Editor: We are honored to have had Dr. Patricia Quinn involved with the Edge Foundation since our founding.
 Dr. Quinn is a leading ADHD expert who has worked with, written about and provided training in the field of ADHD for more than 30 years.
-This month we are pleased to be talking with her about one of her primary concerns: girls with ADHD.
+We are pleased to be talking with her about one of her primary concerns: girls with ADHD.

 Key ideas: